 • Can perform it, i.e., it has the necessary Capabilities, and

-• May perform it, i.e., it has the necessary Rights, where Rights are expressed by a Deontic Expression (May, May Not, Must) followed by a set of Process Actions, each preceded by At Time and If Event, and by one of the adjectives Internal, Acquired, or Granted.
+• Is entitled to perform it, i.e., it has the necessary Rights, where Rights are expressed by a Deontic Expression (May, May Not, Must) followed by a set of Process Actions, each preceded by At Time and If Event, and by one of the adjectives Internal, Acquired, or Granted.
 For example, a User may speak in a specific place, and

-• Is allowed to perform it by the Rules in force in the M-Environment, expressed by a Deontic Expression followed by a set of Process Actions, each preceded by At Time and If For example, in a private space a User is not allowed to perform any Process Action without being Granted appropriate Rights.
+• Is allowed to perform it by the Rules in force in the M-Environment, expressed by a Deontic Expression followed by a set of Process Actions, each preceded by At Time and If.
+For example, in a private space, a User must be granted appropriate Rights to perform any Process Action.

-Internal Rights are obtained at registration time (e.g., visitor Rights), Acquired Rights are typically obtained through Transactions (e.g., by buying a ticket to a concert), and Granted Rights are given by another Process (e.g., my friend’s User gives my User Rights to enter his space).
+Internal Rights are obtained at registration Time (e.g., visitor Rights); Acquired Rights are typically obtained through Transactions (e.g., by buying a ticket to a concert); and Granted Rights are given by another Process (e.g., my friend’s User gives my User the Rights to enter his space).

-A Process unable to perform a Process Action may request another Process to perform it on its behalf.
-Table 1 provides links to the specification of the general Process Action, i.e., when the Action results from the request to another Process.
+A Process1 that is unable to perform a Process Action may request another Process2 to perform it on Process1’s behalf.
+Table 1 provides links to the specification of the general Process Action in such cases.

 Table 1 – MMM-TEC V2.1 Process Actions